2 20 As A Percent

 Understanding how to convert fractions to percentages is crucial in many real-world scenarios:

 • Discounts: Calculating discounts offered in stores.
-For example, a 10% discount on a $50 item means a saving of $5.
+To give you an idea, a 10% discount on a $50 item means a saving of $5.

 • Taxes: Determining the amount of tax payable on purchases or income.